Margaret Maughan

-Margaret Maughan (19 June 192820 May 2020) was a British competitive archer, dartcher and bowls competitor.
+Margaret Gardner Maughan (20 June 1928 – 19 May 2020) was a British competitive archer, dartcher and lawn bowler.
 She was Britain's first gold medallist at the Paralympic Games, and won four gold and two silver medals at the Games.
 She lit the cauldron at the Olympic Stadium in London at the opening ceremony of the 2012 Summer Paralympics.

 Early life

-Maughan was from Lancashire, England, and was one of four children.
+Maughan was from Preston, Lancashire, England, and was one of four children.
 Her father was a miner.
-Maughan worked as a science teacher.
+Maughan worked as a domestic science teacher at Bushey Meads School, Bushey, Hertfordshire.
+The same school as George Michael and Andrew Ridgeley.
+She also taught archery.
 Maughan was paralysed from the waist down and left unable to walk by a road accident in Nyasaland (now Malawi) in 1959.
 After being in hospital in Nyasaland for two months, she returned to Britain and was treated at Stoke Mandeville Hospital, where spinal injury unit founder Ludwig Guttmann pioneered the use of sport in therapy.
 There, she took up archery and joined an archery club.
 The hospital had been the site of the Stoke Mandeville Games, a sports competition for wheelchair athletes which subsequently developed into the Paralympic Games.
 Maughan said that archery helped her to maintain balance in her wheelchair.
 She competed at the 1960 National Wheelchair Games.

 Maughan found gaining employment was difficult; although she was a qualified teacher it was assumed a woman in a wheelchair could not control a class of students.
 Prior to the accident, Maughan did not consider herself to be "sporty".